TatuLund/GridFastNavigation/README.md

   - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

 ## Release notes

+### Version 2.1.6
+- Modified CellFocusEvent and RowFocusEvent to return -1 if focus is in Header/Footer
+- Updated JavaDocs

 ### Version 2.1.5
 - Added getItem() to RowFocusEvent and CellFocusEvent